L and M-class destroyer: Main armament

 Another development regarding the main armament was the adoption of a combined high-angle/low-angle director tower, the HA/LA Mk.IV (TP).
 This was never entirely satisfactory in the HA mode, and was at least a ton overweight.
 It was later reworked, somewhat unsuccessfully again, as the Mk.I "K tower" of the Z class.
 These ships used the Fuze Keeping Clock HA Fire Control Computer.
-Despite its problems, the L and M class' director tower and its Type 285 radar provided better high-angle fire control than any similar Axis destroyer, the vast majority of which did not have any high-angle fire control system, much less a dedicated AA fire control radar.
+Despite its problems, the L and M class' director tower and its Type 285 radar provided better high-angle fire control than any similar Axis destroyer, the vast majority of which did not have any high-angle fire control system, much less a specialised AA fire control radar.

-As originally ordered, the class had no close-range armament at all, as the various departments could not agree on what to fit.
-Arguments raged as to the effectiveness of mounting one or two four-barrelled 2 pdr "pom poms", one pom-pom and one of the 0.661 in multiple machine guns then in development, one pom-pom and the traditional 0.5-inch (12.7 mm) Vickers machine gun.
-The argument was stoked by the manufacturing schedules (a second pom-pom per ship would not be available until 1942), the poor performance of the development models of the 0.661 and a number of younger officers (led by Lord Louis Mountbatten) dissatisfied with available anti-aircraft weaponry.
-Eventually, development of the 0.661 was dropped as it clearly would not be available and effective in a sensible timescale, this simplified the arguments somewhat.
+As originally ordered, the class had no close-range armament as the various departments could not agree on what to fit.
+Arguments raged as to the effectiveness of mounting one or two four-barrelled 2-pounder "pom poms", one pom-pom and one of the 0.661 in multiple machine guns then in development, one pom-pom and the traditional 0.5-inch (12.7 mm) Vickers machine gun.
+The argument was exacerbated by the manufacturing schedules (a second pom-pom per ship would not be available until 1942), the poor performance of the development models of the 0.661 and a number of younger officers (led by Lord Louis Mountbatten) dissatisfied with anti-aircraft weaponry.
+Eventually, development of the 0.661 was dropped as it clearly would not be available quickly enough and this simplified the arguments somewhat.